 Pageloop uses color-coded highlights to help you quickly identify what type of change is being suggested.
 For a detailed breakdown of all change types and their visual indicators, see Types of Update Suggestions.
 Here is a quick summary:

-Add Text (green/teal highlight) -- New text that Pageloop recommends adding to the article.
+Add Text (teal highlight) - New text that Pageloop recommends adding to the article.

-Remove Text (red highlight with strikethrough) -- Text that Pageloop recommends removing from the article.
+Remove Text (red highlight) - Text that Pageloop recommends removing from the article.

-Replace Screenshot (amber/orange border) -- An existing screenshot that Pageloop recommends replacing with an updated version.
+Replace Screenshot (amber border) - An existing screenshot that Pageloop recommends replacing with an updated version.

 Accept or Ignore Individual Changes

 To review a specific change, click on it in the Updates sidebar.
-Pageloop automatically scrolls to the relevant section in the article and opens an inline popover showing the details of the suggestion.
+Pageloop automatically scrolls to the relevant section in the article and opens a popover on the right side of the screen showing the details of the suggestion.

 Review a Text Change

-When you click on a text change in the sidebar, Pageloop highlights the affected text in the article and displays a popover with:
+When you click on a text change in the sidebar, Pageloop highlights the affected text in the article and opens a popover on the right side of the screen with:

 The change type label (for example, "REPLACE TEXT")